 This appears to show the different “lumps” that came together to form the two bodies before they became one.

-There is very little damage to any of the lobes.
+There is very little damage to any of the lobes, so the object is in a fairly pristine state.

 Most stress marks seem to be in the neck region as a result of the moment where the two objects came together.